 Visit the following sites to download Project Linker 2012:

 The file is downloaded.

-Change the extension of this file to . zip.
-Since the entity is a ZIP file, you can extract the contents by expanding it.
+This file has the extension ". zip".
+Since the entity is a ZIP file, you can extract it and extract the contents.

-After you expand the ZIP file, open the extension.vsixmanifest file in a text editor.
-Use notepad, for example, where you can edit UTF-8 files.
+After extracting the ZIP file, open the extension.vsixmanifest file in a text editor.
+Use Notepad, which can edit UTF-8 files.

-When you open the file, look for the InstallationTarget line.
+After opening the file, look for the line "InstallationTarget".

-Change the value of version for that row to 12.0.
-12.0 is an internal version of Visual Studio 2013.
+Change the Version value in that row to 12.0.
+12.0 is the internal version of Visual Studio 2013.

-Save it when you make changes.
-Then, recombine all the files that you just expanded into the ZIP file.
-All files should be directly below the root.
-If you avoid one folder, you will not be able to install it successfully.
+Save your changes.
+Then re-pack all the files you extracted earlier into a ZIP file.
+In doing so, make sure that all files are directly under the root.
+If you put a folder in one level, you will not be able to install it properly.

 All you have to do is double-click to install it.
-You can see that the version of Visual Studio that you are installing is 2013.
+You can see that the version of Visual Studio that you want to install is now 2013.

 Close it when the installation is complete.
-Project Linker is used in Visual Studio 2013 and 2012.
+Using Project Linker is the same in Visual Studio 2013 as in 2012.